 This examination covers music history and literature from antiquity to the present (particularly the understanding of musical style) and skills in critical reading and musical research.
-Details are available at http://music.indiana.edu/departments/academic/musicology/gee.shtml.
+Details are available at http://music.indiana.edu/ departments/academic/musicology/gee.shtml.
+The examination is graded on a 5-point scale; a score of 4 or higher is required to pass.
 Students who do not pass the examination must enroll in MUS-M 501 Proseminar in Music History and Literature and earn a grade of C or higher in the course.